hongyuanjia/eplusr/README.md

 report data results, i.e. results from `Output:Variable` and `Output:Meter*`.
-But for `Output:Table` results, you have to be familiar with the structure of the EnergyPlus SQL results, especially for table “TabularDataWithStrings”.
-For details, please see “2.20 eplusout.sql”, especially “2.20.4.4 TabularData Table” in EnergyPlus “Output Details and Examples” documentation.
+But for `Output:Table` results, you have to be familiar with the structure of the EnergyPlus SQL results, especially for table *“TabularDataWithStrings”*.
+For details, please see *“2.20 eplusout.sql”*, especially *“2.20.4.4 TabularData Table”* in EnergyPlus *“Output Details and Examples”* documentation.

 `$report_data_dict` returns a data.frame which contains all information about report data.
 For details on the meaning of each columns, please